 Station Z was an area in the camp where prisoners were killed.
 They were including a gas chamber/crematorium part, in order to demonstrate the facilities which were used by the Nazis in their genocides.

-Sachsenhausen enthralled has become a memorial museum, the activity of which implies its social function as an Object of memory, education and reflection.
-It is available for visitors, walk through the grounds of the camp, see the exhibitions and listen to the first person account of the holocaust survivors.
+Sachsenhausen, enthralled, has become a memorial museum.
+Its activities highlight its social function as an object of memory, education, and reflection.
+Visitors can access it and walk through the grounds of the camp.
+You can see the exhibitions and listen to the first-person accounts of Holocaust survivors.

 Conclusion